laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 collection = db.Collection.get("Lh6IsCOGIl5TOjAj")
 ```

-**Query 1: Filter by chromosome and position.** Query 1 filters variants on the most prevalent chromosome within the 10th–90th percentile position band, returning 321,894 variants for dataset 1 and 5,665,280 variants for dataset 2.
+### Query 1: Filter by chromosome and position

+Query 1 filters variants on the most prevalent chromosome within the 10th–90th percentile position band, returning 321,894 variants for dataset 1 and 5,665,280 variants for dataset 2.

 ::::::{tab-set}
 :::::{tab-item} PyArrow